pboon09/FRA503_Deep_Reinforcement_Learning/README.md

 isaacsim
 ```

-- Take a lot of time here, so be patient!
+- Takes a long time on first run, so be patient!
 - Type `Yes` to accept EULA

 If the simulator window opens, then the installation was successful! 🎉